Skip Ribbon Commands

 Sign In Skip to Content

-Scored assessment: School-based assessment
+Scored assessment

-School policies and procedures, including the conditions and rules under which school-based assessment take place, must be communicated to students and their parent(s) or guardian(s) at the beginning of the academic year or when a student enrols in any VCE unit at the school.
+School policies and procedures, including the conditions and rules under which school-based assessment takes place, must be communicated to students and their parent(s) or guardian(s) at the beginning of the academic year or when a student enrols in any VCE unit at the school.

 School-assessed coursework